 Fellow Since 2000

-This profile was prepared when Hasina Khan was elected to the Ashoka Fellowship in 2000.
+This description of Hasina Khan's work was prepared when Hasina Khan was elected to the Ashoka Fellowship in 2000.

 The New Idea